-The CAMP Summer Internships provides municipalities with a way to overcome some of the time constraints that limit the implementation of a pavement management system.
+The CAMP Summer Internship provides municipalities with a way to overcome some of the time constraints that limit the implementation of a pavement management system.
 Since most pavement management systems are implemented using computer software, the project also helps municipalities overcome the difficulties associated with learning to use the computer by providing a computer literate college intern to help get the software up and running.

 College student with an interest in road and highway maintenance and management.
 Driver's license is required.